 - UPDATE: World Development Special Issue Submission: At this time, only those who present their paper at the SDC are invited to submit their paper for special issue consideration.
 Presenters can submit their paper via the main World Development submission portal (EES).
 Under submission type, please select “*Invitation Only* SI: S&DMEET2018”.
 The deadline for submission is now December 31, 2018.
 If you wish to share your paper with fellow conference participants, only, you can do so HERE, by November 5, 2018.
 Paper guidelines for both submission options can be found HERE.

 - In addition, we will work with many of the conference participants to plan for future activities and engage as many researchers as possible in our specific plans.
 We see this meeting as the start of a significant engagement between researchers and practitioners working on sustainability and development.

-Access the registration portal and view the program overview HERE.
+View the program overview HERE.

 Arun Agrawal, School for Environment and Sustainability

 Joe Eisenberg, School of Public Health

 Elisabeth Gerber, School of Public Policy, Political Science

 Meha Jain, School for Environment and Sustainability

 Pauline Jones, Political Science